CanonicalLtd/maas-docs/en/contributing-writing.md

 ## Code blocks

-Code blocks are created using the code-fencing markup of three backticks, followed by the type of code:
+A code block is enclosed by three backticks and includes the *type* of code:

     ```bash
     maas command do something
     maas command do something else
     ```

-The most common *types* used are: `bash`, `yaml`, `json`, and `no-highlight`.
+The most common types used are: `bash`, `yaml`, `json`, and `no-highlight`.
+The last is like a miscellaneous type.
+It is often used to display command output.

 ## Inline code